alanwsmith/watch_file/README.md

 - DONE: Clears the terminal before each run

-- TODO: Prints a small report with a timestamp, if a CD happened, the name of the file, and the time it took to run.
+- DONE: Prints a small report with a timestamp, if a CD happened, the name of the file, and the time it took to run.

-- TODO: Sends signal to process to attempt to shut down gracefully before restarting if another change is detected.
+- DONE: Kills the process and restarts it if a change occurs while its still running.

-- TODO: Passing `-q` or `--quiet` turns off the initial `Watching` and ending report.
+- DONE: Passing `-q` or `--quiet` turns off the initial `Watching` and ending report.